The Modern Art of Manufacture

 Background

-I was among the "emerging Manchester creatives" kindly selected to be apart of MCRBCN, an international exhibition bringing together the work of designers in Manchester and Barcelona.
+Back in June I was among the "emerging Manchester creatives" kindly selected to be apart of MCRBCN, an international exhibition bringing together the work of designers in Manchester and Barcelona.